 MSVR reserve the right to cancel or amalgamate races if entries fall below 12.

 MSVR reserve the right to accept entries from competitors holding a valid licence issued by any ASN.

 ENTRY FEES - Any entry not accompanied by the correct entry fee is not a valid entry.
-We will accept race entries up to midday on the Tuesday prior to a meeting.
 Full refunds will be given for any cancellations received before midday on the Tuesday prior to a meeting.
-No refunds will be given for any cancellations received after this deadline, even if you have an accident in testing in the days leading up to the event.
+No refunds will be given for any cancellations received after this deadline, even if you have an accident in testing in the days leading up to the event